Risk Register in Health & Safety: Worked Example + Scoring

 Purpose of a Project Risk Register

-It is a log that lists risks, their severity, and the activities and steps that must be followed to reduce the risk.
-Project managers can use the risk register data as a management tool to keep track of the project’s risk management operations.
+It is a log that lists risks, their severity, and the activities and steps that must be followed to reduce each one.
+Project managers use the register as a live management tool that keeps the project’s risk work visible, owned, and under control rather than scattered across notes and inboxes.

 Components of a Risk Register